The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-We call the subtree just defined a \emph{witness} for $\root$ (there might be more than one in principle).
-We will focus on minimal witnesses, which in particular, do not contain descendants of nodes in $\VC(\tT_*)$.
-It is not hard to prove that the minimal witness is unique.
-Notice that a priori a witness can be finite (if it ends up with nodes in $\VC(\tT_*)$), or infinite. \begin{lemma} Almost surely any node $i\in B$ has a finite witness. \end{lemma} \begin{proof} It is sufficient to prove that the following event has zero probability: $\root\in B$ and $\root$ only has infinite witnesses.
-Suppose $\root \in B$.
-If $\root \in \VC(\tT_*)$, then it is itself a witness and we are done.
-If not then there is exactly one incoming $0$ message, say from factor $a$.
+\begin{pf} It is sufficient to prove that the following event has zero probability: $\root\in B$ and $\root$ only has infinite witnesses.
+Suppose $\root\in B$.
+We will look for a minimal witness for $\root$.
+If $\root\in\VC(\tT_*)$, then it is itself a witness and we are done.
+If not then, there is exactly one incoming $0$ message, say from factor $a$.
 Then factor $a$ has $k-1$ incoming $0$ messages from descendants.
 The subtrees corresponding to these descendants are independent.
 Consider a descendant $i$ of $a$.
 We have